 - 2021 Subaru Forester

-The 2020 Subaru Forester is another well-made SUV with a spacious cabin, good fuel efficiency, and a long list of standard safety features.
+The well-built 2020 Subaru Forester SUV has a roomy interior, outstanding fuel efficiency, and a long list of standard safety features.

 Subaru’s 2021 Forester, another highly rated SUV, exemplifies toughness and practicality.

-Engine difficulties, gearbox troubles, and suspension concerns plagued the worst years of the car’s life, from 2011 to 2014, making it dangerous to drive.
+The worst years of the car’s life, from 2011 to 2014, were plagued by engine problems, gearbox issues, and suspension issues, making it dangerous to drive.

-Now that you know the best and worst years for Subaru forester, you should be able to figure out which model is perfect for you and which model you should avoid at all costs.
+You should now be able to determine which model is ideal for you and which model you should avoid at all costs.